da4all/da4all.github.io/_cards/what-where-and-how-of-data.md

 title: "The What, Where and How of Data for Data Science"

 teaser: >
-  This blog post unpacks the notion of data science in all of its complexity.
+  This blog post unpacks the notion of data from a data science perspective while also unpacking the complexity of data science and offering a useful infographic to explain the key processes of data science.

 metadata:
   source: "https://www.kdnuggets.com/2018/06/what-where-how-data-science.html"